rdno/tdvms_py/README.md

 You can also use `IMAP` to check your e-mail and download the linked zip file automatically using `utils.check_imap_email` function.

-`download.py` can also take a yaml file which includes the login credentials.
+`download.py` can also take a yaml file which includes the login credentials using `--use-imap-email` flag.

-Example:
+Example yaml file:
 ```yaml
 imap_url: "imap.university.edu"
 username: "me@university.edu"